Top 10 Facebook tips

 Greasemonkey and FB Purity

-Although Facebook does not allow the ability to hide friends getting new friends messages, friends becoming fans of something, and some application messages they can still be hidden with browser add-ons.
+Although Facebook does not give you the option to hide friends, friend requests, or various notifications, these can be hidden using browser add-ons.
 If you're running Mozilla Firefox, Chrome, Opera, or Safari we suggest installing the Facebook Purity add-on.

 Update your privacy settings

 Click Account in the top right corner of the Facebook window and then click Privacy settings to adjust who is capable of seeing what on your Facebook profile.
 We highly recommend going through all the privacy settings to verify your privacy is properly protected.

 Anything that is not set to friends only or friends of friends can be seen by anyone searching on the Internet.
 Below is a few things we recommend for most users.